Hike Messenger: Shutdown

-We wouldn’t be here without each and every one of you.
+We thank you for using Hike Sticker Chat over the years.

-Hike also announced that all the Hike Stickers could still be used on other messaging platforms such as Signal, WhatsApp, and Telegram by downloading "Stickers by Hike".
+We wouldn’t be here without each and every one of you.Hike also announced that all the Hike Stickers could still be used on other messaging platforms such as Signal, WhatsApp, and Telegram by downloading "Stickers by Hike".

 Pivot

-After officially shutting down Hike Messenger, the company pivoted to build a web3 ludo gaming platform "Rush Gaming Universe".
+After officially shutting down Hike Messenger, the company pivoted to build a Web3 ludo gaming platform "Rush Gaming Universe".
 The whole platform was moved to the blockchain on February 28, 2022.
 Hike plans to offer the Rush Avatar NFTs for free to the active members of its community, and give access to the rarest editions only to the most active members.